-Any plants present in a paddock that may be suspected to be Roundup Ready Technologies should be controlled as outlined below:
+Any plants present in a paddock that may be suspected to contain resistance to glyphosate conferred by Roundup Ready technologies should be controlled as outlined below:

-- Prior to crop establishment through the use of a knockdown herbicide (with an appropriate tank-mix partner if using glyphosate based products) and/or cultivation. - In-crop through the use of an appropriate registered herbicide for the crop being grown. - In non-crop situations through the use of grazing, mowing, grading or herbicide application as appropriate for the situation to prevent the canola reaching maturity.
+- Prior to crop establishment through the use of a knockdown herbicide (with an appropriate tank-mix partner if using glyphosate based products) and/or cultivation. - In-crop through the use of an appropriate registered herbicide for the crop being grown. - In non-crop situations through the use of grazing, mowing, mechanical removal or herbicide application as appropriate for the situation to prevent the canola reaching maturity.